-All my extended family love seville orange marmalade, so each year I make a batch to give away as Christmas Pressies.
+All my extended family love Seville orange marmalade, so each year I make a batch to give away as Christmas Pressies.

 How to Make Amazing Seville Orange Marmalade with Frozen Fruit

-1kg Seville Oranges, fresh or frozen
+1kg Seville Oranges (fresh weight), fresh or frozen.

-2kg White Sugar
+2kg White Sugar.

 Strain this liquid through a sieve, using a spoon to push the pulp through.
-The pulp contains the Pectin which will give your marmalade a good set, so it is important to push as much as you can through the sieve (see photo above).
+The pulp contains the Pectin which will give your marmalade a good set, so it is important to push as much as you can through (see photo above).

 Pour into clean, dry, hot jars that have been sterilised in a warm oven.
 I use clean, screw on lids for my preserves rather than waxed discs.
-This recipe made 8 x 250ml jars of Seville orange marmalade.
+This recipe makes 8 x 250ml jars of delicious Seville orange marmalade.

 Stored in a cool dark place, Seville orange marmalade should keep well for at least a year.